Akagi (manga): Anime

-An anime adaptation of roughly 13 volumes of the manga, titled Tōhai Densetsu Akagi: Yami ni Maiorita Tensai (闘牌伝説アカギ 〜闇に舞い降りた天才〜), premiered in Japan on NTV on October 5, 2005, and ran for 26 episodes until March 29, 2006.
+An anime adaptation of roughly 13 volumes of the manga, titled (闘牌伝説アカギ 〜闇に舞い降りた天才〜, Tōhai Densetsu Akagi: Yami ni Maiorita Tensai), aired for 26 episodes on Nippon TV from October 5, 2005, to March 29, 2006.
 Produced by NTV, VAP, Forecast Communications and Madhouse, the series is directed by Yūzō Satō, with Hideo Takayashiki handling series composition, Takahiro Umehara designing the characters and Hideki Taniuchi composing the music.
 The anime's opening theme is "Nantoka Nare" (何とかなれ, "But It'll All Be Fine") by Furuido and its two ending themes are "Akagi" by Maximum the Hormone and "S.T.S." by Animals.
 In September 2013, streaming service Crunchyroll announced the licensing of the anime in the United States, Canada, the United Kingdom, Ireland, South Africa, Australia, New Zealand, the Caribbeans, and South and Central America.
 The first six episodes were available in these countries from September 10, 2013, with five more episodes streamed every week thereafter.

 VAP compiled the series and released it as two DVD box sets on March 24, and May 24, 2006.
 Several types of tie-in merchandise were also released, such as an official guidebook published by Takeshobo on March 29, 2006 and a 35-track official soundtrack album published by VAP on January 25, 2006.